 Define the language and reasoning that would resonate the best with them.
 This is important to keep in mind- remember, your ultimate goal is to be persuasive and to solve a problem in your organization by doing so.

 The story you tell is not mechanics of what will be done, necessarily, but managers, stakeholders, and department heads alike will respond positively to what you will show, new ideas brought to the table, new insights presented.
 This is your chance to grab the decision maker’s interest and describe why the problem is important to the future of the organization.

 Note: the power of the story might be different in varying programs, so be sure to adapt your approach and tone of voice to fit your audience as you see fit.

-These are the most basic questions that every reviewer will ask, so it’s important that you get ahead of these questions when you can.
+These are the most basic questions that every reviewer will ask, so you must get ahead of these questions when you can.
 Ask these questions of yourself and answer them in your proposal to satiate this basic curiosity from reviewers/stakeholders.
 Any time you can see an obvious ‘what’, be sure to answer that with a ‘how’.